 Vehicle-type and garden tractor lead-acid batteries should be traded in when purchasing new batteries.
 Batteries that are not traded may be brought to the Household Hazardous Waste collection center.

-Types of batteries collected at the Recycling Supercenters are watch and calculator button batteries, and rechargeable Ni-Cad - cell phone, portable tool or walkie-talkie radio batteries.
+Types of batteries collected at the Recycling Supercenters are watch and calculator button batteries, and Ni-Cad - cell phone or walkie-talkie radio batteries.

 We are unable to accept the following used batteries:

 6 Volt Lantern Type

 AA and AAA

 These are not hazardous can be disposed of in the regular trash.